three-cubed/security_brochure/README.md

 This is a full-stack brochure web-site for a (fictional) company.

+## Purchasing

+Fictionally purchasing services of the company will result in an interaction with the backend, which will produce a response from the backend to be found in the browser development tools: Network > purchase > Response.
+For development information, much of the response will also be conveyed via a window alert.

 ## Attribution

 Unless otherwsie stated, images are in the public domain with a Public Domain Certification; for details see: https://creativecommons.org/licenses/publicdomain/.